lawrencemark/DevOps-Course-Starter/README.md

 More information regarding the rest APIs used within this application can be found at: https://developer.atlassian.com/cloud/trello/rest/api-group-actions

+## Documentation

+within /docs an attempt of the creation of a system context, container and component diagram, following the C4 model, exists for the readers viewing.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: